anyways-modernize/anyways-modernize.github.io/posts/why-is-my-intune-detection-failing.md

 The content of STDOUT doesn't matter.
 Intune only checks whether it is empty or not.
 :::

 To troubleshoot detection, check the Intune logs.
-You can find them at `C:\Programdata\Microsoft\IntuneManagementExtension\Logs` in a file called `IntuneManagementExtension.log`
+You can find them at `C:\Programdata\Microsoft\IntuneManagementExtension\Logs` in a file called `IntuneManagementExtension.log`.

 More details on [techuisitive - https://techuisitive.com/intune-understanding-win32-app-detection-rules/](https://techuisitive.com/intune-understanding-win32-app-detection-rules/) and [Rudy Ooms - https://call4cloud.nl/win32app-exit-code-detection-rules/](https://call4cloud.nl/win32app-exit-code-detection-rules/)

 ## Best Practices